saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

   order: 8
 ---

 GpgFrontend keeps one key of its own.
-It uses it to lock the things the program saves for you: settings, cached details, key server entries, and similar.
+This key locks the data the program saves for you: settings, cached details, key server entries, and so on.

 This is **not** one of your OpenPGP keys.
 It never touches your messages, your files, or your keyring.
 GpgFrontend makes it for you the first time it